Wine Tour to Greece 2023

 Please contact me by phone or email, or use the enquiry form on the Contact page on the website to check availability.
 When I confirm a place is available, please complete the online booking form to reserve your place.

 Once I have confirmed a tour is proceeding I advise clients to arrange flights and confirm travel arrangements to me.
 Please do not arrange flights before I have confirmed your place and that the tour is proceeding.

 Full payment must be paid 10 weeks before the tour starts, invoices will be sent 12 weeks before the tour starts.
 At this point you will need to provide your insurance details (name of insurer, policy number, 24 hour emergency telephone numbers), outbound/inbound travel arrangements and any dietary requirements.

 More about my Wine Tour to Greece

-On each of our three days of visits we will enjoy comprehensive tastings at at least two wineries, and complete our exploration with an authentic local meal, to help us better understand how the culture of wine is inextricably linked with the culture of food.
+On each of our three days of visits we will enjoy comprehensive tastings at at least two wineries, and complete our daily exploration with an authentic local meal, to help us better understand how the culture of wine is inextricably linked with the culture of food.

 More about Tim Syrad Wine Tours